Kaminoyu/SettingAccessor/README.md

   -> No, thread safety must be implemented separately if required.

 ### License
-This library is open-sourced under the MIT License.
+This library is open-sourced under the GNU General Public License v3.0.
 See the LICENSE file for more details.